metisjs/metis-ui/src/components/alert/index.en-US.md

 ---
 title: Alert
+description: Display warning messages that require attention.
 group:
   title: Feedback
   order: 5
 ---

-Display warning messages that require attention.

 ## When to Use